-In this course students, will analyze the fundamentals and structure of an electronic business (e-Explain factors, business). conditions, and legal aspects when creating an electronic business.
-Design components of an ecommerce website.
+In this course students, will analyze the fundamentals and structure of an electronic business (e- business).
+Explain factors, conditions, and legal aspects when creating an electronic business.
+Design components of an e-commerce website.
 Integrate quality standards and security technologies to protect content and online business transactions.
 The student will also evaluate the fundamentals and general aspects of electronic commerce (e-commerce) marketing.
-(Pre-Reauisites: INTE 2520L)
+(Pre-Requisites: INTE 2520L)